gabmoreira/datascience/README.md

 Application of machine learning algorithms to medical data with the goal of studying the effects certain therapies have on disease progression.

 ## airfrance_hackathon.ipynb
-Engine data analysis using a RNN-LSTM.
+AirFrance engine data analysis using a RNN-LSTM.
 The data is not provided (yet).
-The model needs to be updated to the most recent one - CNN-LSTM.
+The model needs to be updated to the most recent one: CNN-LSTM.
 I'll do this ASAP.

 ## Author
 * Gabriel Moreira